yaekobbundure/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the alias command
+The alias Command
-0. how to creat alias command
+0. Create a script that creates an alias.